-(2) A creditor that has supplied a notice of preferred address may designate a different address to be used in a particular bankruptcy case pursuant to 11 U.S.C. § 342(e) by filing a notice with the court containing the debtor's name, case number and the creditor's complete service address to be used for that particular case.
+(2) A creditor Information for creditors that has supplied a notice of preferred address may designate a different address to be used in a particular bankruptcy case desiring to file a notice of preferred address pursuant tounder 11 U.S.C. § 342(e) by filing a notice with the court containing the debtor's name, case number and the creditor's complete service address to be used for that particular case.is available at ners.uscourts.gov

-(j) Electronic Notice.
+(ji) Electronic Notice.
 Notice given electronically shall comply with Local Bankruptcy Rule 5005-1 and the court's Administrative Procedures for Filing, Signing and Verifying Pleadings and Papers by Electronic Means ("Electronic Filing Procedures"), as each is amended from time to time.